woodrush/hy/docs/language/internals.rst

 deal with.
 We use a project called rply, which is a really nice (and fast) parser, written in a subset of Python called rpython.

-The lexing code is all defined in ``hy.lex.lexer``.
-This code is mostly just defining the Hy grammar, and all the actual hard parts are taken care of by rply -- we just define "callbacks" for rply in ``hy.lex.parser``, which takes the tokens generated, and returns the Hy models.
+The lexing code is all defined in ``hyhy.lex.lexer``.
+This code is mostly just defining the Hy grammar, and all the actual hard parts are taken care of by rply -- we just define "callbacks" for rply in ``hyhy.lex.parser``, which takes the tokens generated, and returns the Hy models.

 You can think of the Hy models as the "AST" for Hy, it's what Macros operate